blw-ofag-ufag/plant-protection/README.md

     UploadScript->>LINDAS: Uploads the new `graph.ttl`
 ```

+All of the provided example/demonstration webpages query the data directly via the LINDAS SPARQL endpoint.

 ## Querying the dataset

 The resulting RDF is loaded into the graph `<https://lindas.admin.ch/foag/plant-protection>` on the public LINDAS SPARQL endpoint at `https://lindas.admin.ch/query`.
 SPARQL is the query language for RDF datasets.